richa-coder/Searching_Algorithm/README.md

  A list with 5 items would be allocated a size of 6 for use by the algorithm.
  There will be a speed improvement which  takes advantage of the fact that 80% of all operations are performed on 20% of the items in a data set.
- If those items are nearer to the front of the list then search will be sped up considerably.
+ If those items are nearer to the front of the list then search will be sped up considerably. with a linked list the splicing operation required to restructure the list and send the item to the front is quick and trivial.On a linked data structure, moving an item to a new position over large distances has a constant time complexity, O(1), whereas for contiguous memory such as an array, the time complexity is O(N) where N is the range of items being shifted.